pipieter/neat-headers/README.md

 };

 int main() {
-    ecs::ecs<Position, Velocity> ecs1; // allowed, all components are unique structs/classes.
+    ecs::engine<Position, Velocity> ecs1; // allowed, all components are unique structs/classes.
-    ecs::ecs<EmptyStruct>        ecs2; // allowed, all components are unique structs/classes.
+    ecs::engine<EmptyStruct>        ecs2; // allowed, all components are unique structs/classes.
-    ecs::ecs<>                   ecs3; // allowed, all components are unique structs/classes.
+    ecs::engine<>                   ecs3; // allowed, all components are unique structs/classes.

-    ecs::ecs<Position, int>         ecs4; // not allowed, int is not a struct. ecs::ecs<Position, Position>    ecs5; // not allowed, Position appears multiple times. ecs::ecs<NonDefaultConstructor> ecs6; // not allowed, component does not have a default constructor.
+    ecs::engine<Position, int>         ecs4; // not allowed, int is not a struct. ecs::engine<Position, Position>    ecs5; // not allowed, Position appears multiple times. ecs::engine<NonDefaultConstructor> ecs6; // not allowed, component does not have a default constructor.

     return 0;
 }